 Before I say that people like the content better on my Silos I must acknowledge the Silos are showing higher organic search engine traffic where the stage gets most of its traffic from social media.
 I cannot use webmaster tools with staged so I do not get the metrics for how I am appearing in search results, but based on how stage traffic drops dramatically when I am not consistently posting content I suspect is not drawing much organic traffic.

 Organic traffic from the search engines is generated by people who are searching for information.
 Traffic from twitter and facebook is more insincere window shoppers.
-The latter clicks out of curiousity and is less likely to stick around.
-Given the difference in demograpics of the visitors it is hard to say why there is such a difference in the bounce rates.
+The latter clicks out of curiosity and is less likely to stick around.
+Given the difference in demographics of the visitors it is hard to say why there is such a difference in the bounce rates.